OfficeDev/Microsoft-Teams-Samples/samples/meetings-live-caption/csharp/README.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

+1) Open the code in Visual Studio
+   - File -> Open -> Project/Solution
+   - Navigate to folder where repository is cloned then `samples/meetings-live-caption/csharp/MeetingLiveCaption.sln`

+1) Run the bot from Visual Studio:
+   - Press `F5` to run the project

 1) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
    - `{{AppId}}` with any guid id value.
    - `{{domain-name}}` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.